Lars Monrad-Krohn

-Lars Monrad-Krohn (born 14 July 1933) is a Norwegian engineer and entrepreneur.
+Lars Monrad-Krohn (born July 14, 1933) is a Norwegian engineer and entrepreneur.

 He graduated from the Norwegian Institute of Technology, Institute for Radio Technology, (NTH, Institutt for Radioteknikk) in 1959.
-His master thesis addressed construction of computer core memory and was the first computer-oriented thesis handed in at NTH.
-As an entrepreneur, Monrad-Krohn established Norsk Data AS in 1967 (CEO 1967-1972), established A/S Mycron in 1975 (CEO 1975-1982), and established Tiki-Data in 1984 (CEO 1984-1996).
-He currently teaches entrepreneurship at the Department of Informatics, University of Oslo.
+His master's thesis addressed construction of computer core memory and was the first computer-oriented thesis handed in at NTH.
+As an entrepreneur, Monrad-Krohn established Norsk Data AS in 1967 (CEO 1967-1972), A/S Mycron in 1975 (CEO 1975-1982), and Tiki-Data in 1984 (CEO 1984-1996).
+He also founded NCNOR in 1997, acquiring distribution rights to the Acorn NetStation in Norway.
+Up to and including the autumn 2008 semester, he taught entrepreneurship at the Department of Informatics, University of Oslo.

 He is a fellow of the Norwegian Academy of Technological Sciences.